jqiao6835/Qiaowo.github.io/index.md

 <br>
 <br>

-🌺Mayya: "extroverts are  suns shining on everybody-
+🌺 Mayya: "extroverts are  suns shining on everybody-
-Me: "that sounds like extroverts are aggressively pointing flashlights at others"
+<br>Me: "that sounds like extroverts are aggressively pointing flashlights at others"
 <br>
 <br>

 🌺"I can't get the sock in my hair!" *in distress*
-"Why is my hair so straight😢"
+<br>"Why is my hair so straight😢"
-"Want some hair excitement"
+<br>"Want some hair excitement"
-"I wish I had three hands...." - Me 2021
+<br>"I wish I had three hands...." - Me 2021
-(I was trying to curl my hair through a sock-hair curling tutorial I found on Youtube)
+<br>(I was trying to curl my hair through a sock-hair curling tutorial I found on Youtube)
 <br>
 <br>

 🌺"Tim Horton's coffee's pretty good if ur on the run.
-.....Wait- I meant *on the go*
+<br>.....Wait- I meant *on the go*
-.....Well I mean...if ur on the run then it'll the best coffee for the rest of your life" - Me 2021
+<br>.....Well I mean...if ur on the run then it'll the best coffee for the rest of your life" - Me 2021
 <br>
 <br>